koheiw/marimo/README.md

  Hebrew | Elad Segev |
  Japanese | Kohei Watanabe

-We are planing to further expand the collection to enable cross-lingual quantitative text analysis.
+We are planing to add more languages to enable cross-lingual quantitative text analysis.
 If you are interested, please contact us.